This blog is reader-supported. When you buy through my links, I may get a commission at no extra cost to you.

 How Many Calories Can You Burn on Rowing Machine

 Rowing machines provide a more convenient way of burning calories than any other manual workout.
-Medical research entails that if an individual wants to lose weight then there is nothing more effective than getting rid of extra calories.
+Medical research shows that if you want to lose weight, there’s nothing more effective than getting rid of extra calories.

-However, this is not as simple as it sounds.
-The reason is that there are a number of factors involved that affect your calorie count and their burning — things like age, height, weight, gender, percentage of fat in your body, level of average physical activity, all play their role in determining how many calories you will be able to burn with rowing.
+But here’s the thing – it’s not as simple as it sounds.
+There are a number of factors that affect your calorie count and how you burn them.
+Things like age, height, weight, gender, percentage of body fat, and level of average physical activity all play a role in determining how many calories you’ll be able to burn while rowing.

-So, in order to know the number of calories burnt through rowing, you first need to understand what exactly we mean by calories, and how one can burn them.
+So, to figure out how many calories you can burn through rowing, let’s first understand what exactly we mean by calories and how we can burn them.

-Interestingly, your body is capable of burning 79 percent calories while you consume basic food.
-The remaining 30 percent can be done through physical activity or exercise, and even food processing.
-Food processing is a quite slow method.
-So, let’s talk about the easiest way to burn calories.
-Yes, this is none other than exercise, and among exercises, rowing is the best way to burn excess calories.
+Interestingly, your body burns about 70% of calories just by consuming basic food.
+The remaining 30% can be burned through physical activity or exercise, and even food processing.
+Food processing is a pretty slow method, though.
+So let’s talk about the easiest way to burn calories – exercise!
+And among exercises, rowing is one of the best ways to burn excess calories.

 Calculating calories burnt through rowing

 To calculate the number of calories burnt, you can use a fitness calculator.
-While you go for a fitness calculator, know that it requires you to calculate your heart rate while you row.
-Do not worry; most of the latest rowing machines have a monitor that can calculate your heart rate while you are working out.
+While using a fitness calculator, keep in mind that it requires you to know your heart rate while you row.
+Don’t worry – most of the latest rowing machines have a monitor that can calculate your heart rate while you’re working out.

 Amount of calories burnt through rowing machines